island-is/island.is/apps/web/README.md

 ## Quickstart

-Ensure docker is running, then run the following to for the first time:
+Ensure docker is running, then run the following when running for the first time:

 ```bash
 yarn dev/init web